-Offenees in Action may be taken for the offence of exercting on LIMO Offences in relation to the Action may be taken for the offence of operating an HMO without a licence or for failing to satisfy the conditions of the Licensing of licence without reasonable excuse.
-This may take the form of HMO's Section 72 revocation of a licence and/or prosecution.
-Offences in Action may be taken for the offence of operating an HMO relation to the without a selective licence where required or for failing to satisfy Selective the conditions of the licence without reasonable excuse.
-This Licensing of may take the form of revocation of a licence and/or prosecution.
-HMO's Section 95 However, the Council has not currently identified a need for the introduction of Selective Licensing.
-Rent Repayment Where an HMO is operating without a licence or a selective Order Sections 73 licence where one is required, and notice has not been & 96 received to notify the local authority that particular steps are being taken to no longer require the house to be licensed, the Council may make an application to the Residential Property Tribunal for a rent payment order with respect to the repayment of housing benefit.
-Interim Where an HMO requiring a licence is operating without a Management licence, or the licence has been revoked but the revocation is Order (IMO) not yet in force or, on coming into force the revocation will mean Section 102 that the health and safety condition will be satisfied, the local authority has a duty to make an IMO.
-Where the health and safety condition is satisfied within a property that is not required to be licensed, on application to the Residential Property Tribunal, the Council may make an IMO.
-The health and safety condition is met where it is necessary to make an IMO to protect the health, safety or welfare of On a sigl latering residents or others.
-Special Interim Where a house, occupied under a single tenancy or licence, is Management in an area experiencing a significant and persistent problem of Order Section 103 anti-social behaviour and the landlords, who have let the premises, are failing to take action to combat the problem and the health, safety and welfare of the occupiers or visitors is at risk, the local authority may apply to the Residential Property Tribunal for a special interim management order.
-Final Management Must be made to replace an interim management order on the Order (FMO) date the house would be required to be licensed but the Council Section 113 consider they are unable to license it.
+Offences in relation to the Licensing of HMO's Section 72 Action may be taken for the offence of operating an HMO without a licence or for failing to satisfy the conditions of the licence without reasonable excuse.
+This may take the form of revocation of a licence and/or prosecution.
+Offences in relation to the Selective Licensing of HMO's Section 95 Action may be taken for the offence of operating an HMO without a selective licence where required or for failing to satisfy the conditions of the licence without reasonable excuse.
+This may take the form of revocation of a licence and/or prosecution.
+However, the Council has not currently identified a need for the introduction of Selective Licensing.
+Rent Repayment Order Sections 73 & 96 Where an HMO is operating without a licence or a selective licence where one is required, and notice has not been received to notify the local authority that particular steps are being taken to no longer require the house to be licensed, the Council may make an application to the First-tier Tribunal for a rent payment order with respect to the repayment of housing benefit.
+Interim Management Order (IMO) Section 102 Where an HMO requiring a licence is operating without a licence, or the licence has been revoked but the revocation is not yet in force or, on coming into force the revocation will mean that the health and safety condition will be satisfied, the local authority has a duty to make an IMO.
+Where the health and safety condition is satisfied within a property that is not required to be licensed, on application to the First-tier Tribunal, the Council may make an IMO.
+The health and safety condition is met where it is necessary to make an IMO to protect the health, safety or welfare of residents or others.
+Special Interim Management Order Section 103 Where a house, occupied under a single tenancy or licence, is in an area experiencing a significant and persistent problem of anti-social behaviour and the landlords, who have let the premises, are failing to take action to combat the problem and the health, safety and welfare of the occupiers or visitors is at risk, the local authority may apply to the First-tier Tribunal for a special interim management order.
+Final Management Order (FMO) Section 113 Must be made to replace an interim management order on the date the house would be required to be licensed but the Council consider they are unable to license it.
 If not required to be licensed, may be made on the date the interim management order expired, for the purpose of protecting the health, safety and welfare of the occupying persons or others affected.

-Overcrowding Where no IMO or FMO is in force, and the HMO does not Notice Section 139 require a licence, the local authority may serve an overcrowding notice on one or more relevant persons if, having regard to the rooms available, it considers that an excessive number of persons is being or is likely to be, accommodated in the HMO concerned.
+Overcrowding Notice Section 139 Where no IMO or FMO is in force, and the HMO does not require a licence, the local authority may serve an overcrowding notice on one or more relevant persons if, having regard to the rooms available, it considers that an excessive number of persons is being or is likely to be, accommodated in the HMO concerned.